marina2909/bubblesurvivor/README.md

 BubbleSurvive
 =========================

-This is a my web game bult in HTML5 and Javascript and without use of any additional frameworks, engines or libraries.
+This is web game bult in HTML5 and Javascript and without use of any additional frameworks, engines or libraries.

 Getting started